Artemyin/obsidian-question/6 question - Why do you want this job?.md

-# Question 6
-Why do you want this job?
+# Why do you want this job?
-Why are you interested in the company?
+# Why are you interested in the company?
-Why are you interested in the job?
+# Why are you interested in the job?

 The interviewer wants to know: